Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite the dispute over its origins between New Zealand and Australia, Pavlova is considered the national dessert of New Zealand.
 It is especially popular during the festive season and is a staple of New Zealand Christmas dinners.

-5. Whitebait Fritters - Specialty from the river
+5. Whitebait Fritters - Specialties from the river

-Whitebait Fritters are a New Zealand delicacy made from whitebait fry.
+Whitebait Fritters is a New Zealand delicacy made from whitebait fry.

-Whitebait Fritters is a New Zealand dish made from whitebait, a small fish that lives in New Zealand's rivers.
+Whitebait Fritters is a New Zealand dish made from baby whitebait, a small fish that lives in New Zealand's rivers.
 It is shaped like a thin egg cake with small fish inside.
-The preparation is simple but unique: the fish is mixed with eggs, a little flour and spices, then fried until golden brown.
+The preparation is simple but unique: the fish is mixed with eggs, a little flour and spices, then fried.
 The dish is often served with bread and fresh lemon, creating an unforgettable flavor.

-6. Fish and Chips - Gift from the sea
+6. Fish and Chips - Gifts from the sea

-New Zealand Fish and Chips has a distinct flavor thanks to fresh local seafood (Photo source: Collected)
+New Zealand Fish and Chips have a distinct flavor thanks to fresh local seafood (Photo source: Collected)

-Although a dish originating from the UK, New Zealand Fish and Chips has its own distinct flavour thanks to the fresh local seafood.
+Although a dish originating from the UK, New Zealand Fish and Chips has a distinct flavour thanks to the fresh local seafood.
 The fish used is usually sea fish such as snapper or hoki, coated in a crispy batter.
-This New Zealand dish is traditionally wrapped in newspaper and served with homemade tartare sauce.
-This is a popular dish with both locals and tourists.
+This New Zealand dish is traditionally wrapped in newspaper and served with homemade tartar sauce.
+It is a popular dish among both locals and tourists.

 7. Kiwifruit - National symbol